Table of Contents:

 Whether we accept it or not, we are all guilty and deserve the sentence.

-It would have to be human nature that would take the blame and punishment for the sin of mankind for the justice of God to be satisfied.
+It would have to be human nature that would take the blame and punishment for the sin of mankind so that the justice of God could be satisfied.

 It would not be lawful for a higher, or lower nature to do this.